 Future ‘Tense’?

 The fast spread of the virus and its deadly impact got the world to a halting stop.
-The financial markets derive their value by making a fair estimate of the future earnings.
+The financial markets derive their value by making a fair estimate of future earnings.
 The current scenario not only dents the possible future earnings but causes a severe dent to the balance sheets of Governments, Corporate Houses, and also Individuals (i.e. Job Loss, Salary Cuts, and Poor employment generation), making it extremely difficult to actually guess-estimate the exact loss – Financial markets hate uncertainty.

 The financial markets react by triggering the flight to safety mode, selling the riskier assets very aggressively.
 The Indian stock markets were not spared either, the Sensex/ Nifty corrected sharply, leaving everyone worried.
 The Individual stock story of the broader market will reveal a much more dangerous horror story (with many stocks at almost 50% down from their 52 weeks' High prices), having said that few sectors such as Healthcare, Pharma, and Communications have been clear beneficiaries.
 Individual stocks have seen a much higher degree of volatility and mortality during these times.